junghochoi-umd/cryptography-cmsc414fall2022/README.md

    memory limit when your code is written the "wrong" way, so make sure you test with a larger input, like the input or output from Task 1.
 We will grade your submission using a larger input file, to which you will not have access in advance.
+As an additional tip, the C functions that take a `FILE*` argument do I/O buffering, and might cause problems for you. `open()`, `read()`, and `write()` should be safe to use.
+You should be able to download the text of any book on http://www.gutenberg.org/ and successfully encrypt and hash it.

    Please note:  Your submission must be written *entirely* in C (excluding the Makefile).
 You may *not* use the OpenSSL